-William Brookes School Profile (Updated January 2024):
+William Brookes School Profile (Updated September 2024):

 Headline Figures

 EHC plan SEND Support (K) Total

-26 152 178
+33 177 210

 Figures based on Primary Area of Need

 Cognition & Learning Communication & Interaction Sensory &/or Physical Needs Social, Emotional & Mental Health Needs

-63 % 5 % 10 % 22 %
+56 % 20 % 9 % 16 %

-- 2.88 % of students at William Brookes School have an EHC plan, this is lower than 4.3 % nationally. - SEND support figures of 16.8 % are above average when compared to national - The most common primary need for students with EHC plan at William Brookes School is Social, emotional, mental health (SEMH) needs, with the most common need at SEND support being Specific Learning Difficulties. - SEND is more prevalent in boys than girls.
-Boys represent 88 % of those with an EHC plan and 56 % of students with SEND Support.
+- 3.98 % of students at William Brookes School have an EHC plan, compared to 4.0% nationally. - SEND support figures of 21.4 % are above average when compared to national data. - The most common primary need for students with EHC plan at William Brookes School is Social, Emotional & Mental Health, with the most common need at SEND support being Specific Learning Difficulties.
+Many students have co-occurring needs which fit into more than one primary area of need. - SEND is more prevalent in boys than girls.
+Boys represent 60.6 % of those with an EHC plan and 51.9% of students with SEND Support.